jonathf/gls/README.md

 Globbing
 --------
-Default behavior when including wildcards `*` as an argument is for the fell to expand it to a list of all files matching the wildcard expression.
+Default behavior when including wildcards `*` as an argument is for the shell to expand it to a list of all files matching the wildcard expression.
 This is fine for `ls`, but if you want to include information about deleted files that exists in the git tree, then globing should be handled by `gls`.

 Intercepting globbing can not be done through the installation process.
 Instead